What goes on an actor resume? Download your FREE Actor Resume DOCX Template here! Find out exactly what you need to put on your resume as an actor.

 • If you have an agent or other rep, be sure to put their contact information and /or your personal contact info

-• For repped actors you’ll probably want to put your agent’s or manager’s logo on the top left as well
+• For repped actors you’ll probably want to put your agent’s or manager’s logo on the top left too

 • If you sing, you should include your vocal type too